-- ii.
-Accessory Structures. - (1) Garages/Covered Parking Space.
+ii.
+Accessory Structures.

+- (1) Garages/Covered Parking Space.
 Garages/covered parking spaces shall meet the requirements for accessory structures, except that: - (a) Street.
-Garages/covered parking spaces shall have an equal or greater front setback than the front setback for the primary structure - i.
-Front-Entry Garages/Covered Parking. - (i) The entrance to the garage/covered parking space shall be set back a minimum of 20 feet from the sidewalk on the street side used for a garage/covered parking vehicle entrance; - (ii) Garages/covered parking spaces shall have an equal or greater front setback than the front setback for the primary structure; and - ii.
-Side-Entry Garages.
-Side-entry garages shall be set back a minimum of 15 feet from the property line. - (b) Private Street or Alley.
-The setback for garages/covered parking spaces on private streets or alleys may be less than the required setback (20 feet for streets and 10 feet for alleys), provided there is at least 25 feet to back out. - (2) Other.
-Other accessory structures shall meet the front yard and street side yard requirements for primary structures, but shall have no setback requirements for rear and interior side yards. - c.
-Site Coverage.
-Site coverage shall be within the range of the minimum and maximum site coverage on the existing blockface.
-On blackfaces without existing structures, the site coverage shall not exceed 70 percent of the site. - d.
-Frontage Requirements.
-The width of the parcel shall be no greater than nor no less than the minimum and maximum widths of the existing parcels on the same blockface, but in no case shall the width of the parcel be less than 25 feet, except for existing nonconforming lots.
+Garages/covered parking spaces shall have an equal or greater front setback than the front setback for the primary structure - (b) Private Street or Alley.
+The setback for garages/covered parking spaces on private streets or alleys may be less than the required setback (20 feet for streets and 10 feet for alleys), provided there is at least 25 feet to back out. - Other.
+Other accessory structures shall meet the front yard and street side yard requirements for primary structures, but shall have no setback requirements for rear and interior side yards.

-e.c.
+c.
 Height Limits.

 - i.
 Primary Structure.
-The height of the primary structure shall be in compliance with the height requirements for the zoning district (Table 2-3), except that the height may be increased: - (1) To the height of the highest residential structure on the blockface; or - (2) By 25 percent if it is in keeping with the character of the blockface as determined by the Review Authority. - ii.
+The height of the primary structure shall be in compliance with the height requirements for the zoning district, except that the height may be increased: - (1) To the height of the highest residential structure on the blockface; or - By 25 percent if it is in keeping with the character of the blockface as determined by the Review Authority.

+- ii.
 Accessory Structures.
-The height of an accessory structure may exceed 15 feet if it is in keeping with the character of the neighborhood and the primary structure as determined by the Director, but no higher than the height of the primary structure. - f.d.
+The height of an accessory structure may exceed 15 feet if it is in keeping with the character of the neighborhood and the primary structure as determined by the Director, but no higher than the height of the primary structure. - d.
 Parking Requirements.
-The number of parking spaces required shall be in compliance with Chapter 16.64 (Off-Street Parking and Loading Standards), except that a waiver of the parking requirements may be granted by the Review Authority, if: - i.
-Existing physical constraints on the site limit the amount of parking that can be provided; and - ii.
-The granting of the waiver would further the purpose of the revitalization of the area. - g.e.
+The number of parking spaces required shall be in compliance with Chapter 16.64 (Off-Street Parking and Loading Standards), except that a waiver of the parking requirements may be granted by the Review Authority, if: - Existing physical constraints on the site limit the amount of parking that can be provided; and - ii.
+The granting of the waiver would further the purpose of the revitalization of the area. - e.
 Driveways.
 Residential driveways shall be subject to the following: - i.
 Individual Driveways.
 Residential driveways shall be in compliance with Section 16.36.030(C)(2) (Driveways-Residential). - ii.
 Common Driveways.
 Common driveways for less than eight (8) residential units shall be at least 25 feet in width.
 A reduction in the width of the driveway may be granted by the City Engineer, provided: - (1) The common driveway is at least 20 feet in width; and - (2) At least 25 feet is provided for backing out from individual driveways. - 2.
-Single-familyunit Projects.
-In addition to the above requirements, covenants, conditions, and restrictions (CC&Rs) shall be required for all single-familyunit subdivisions of five (5) or more lots. - 3.
-Multi-familyunit Projects.
-In addition to the above requirements, multi-familyunit projects shall be subject to the following:

-a.
-Development Standards.
+Single-Unit Projects.
+In addition to the above requirements, covenants, conditions, and restrictions (CC&Rs) shall be required for all single-unit subdivisions of five (5) or more lots. - 3.
+Multi-Unit Projects.
+In addition to the above requirements, multi-unit projects shall be subject to the following: - a.
+Development Standards. - i.
+Landscaping. - (1) Requirements.
+All front, rear, and side yards along the street side shall be landscaped in compliance with Section 16.56.040 (Landscape standards).
+The landscaping shall be maintained by the owners, developers, and/or successors-in-interest.